-- Appearance: On average, squirrels are larger than rats.
-They also have thick and bushy tails, whereas rat tails are hairless and thin.
+Appearance: On average, squirrels are larger than rats.
+Squirrels have thick, bushy tails, whereas rat tails are thin and hairless.

-- Nesting Habits: While both pests may live in attics, squirrels are more likely to gather outside and build their nests in trees.
-Rats nest outdoors as well, but they often prefer to raise their young in wall voids or basements.
+Nesting Habits: Both species can live indoors, but squirrels are more likely to build their nests in trees.
+Rats also nest outdoors, but they prefer to raise their young in wall voids or basements.

 Squirrel Poop vs. Rat Poop

-If the pests aren't visible, homeowners can use feces to tell the difference between a squirrel and a rat infestation.
-While both types of droppings can be dark brown to black in color with blunted ends, they show up in different places around the home.
+Homeowners can use feces to tell the difference between a squirrel and a rat infestation.
+While both types of droppings can be dark brown to black in color with blunted ends, they are found in different places around the home.

 People often find squirrel scat in attics or around tree trunks.
-On the other hand, rats tend to defecate wherever they walk.
-Therefore, rat droppings usually appear along baseboards, in cupboards, and behind refrigerators or washing machines.
+Rat droppings often appear along baseboards, in cupboards, and behind refrigerators or washing machines.